Josef-Friedrich/mscxyz/README.md

   path                  Path to a *.mscx file or a folder which contains
                         *.mscx files.
-In conjunction with the subcommand "help" this positional parameter accepts the names of all other subcommands oder the word "all".
+In conjunction with the subcommand "help" this positional parameter accepts the names of all other subcommands or the word "all".

 optional arguments:
   -h, --help            show this help message and exit